Part of our Link Building guide

 Where to find them:

 • Competitor backlink analysis.
 Use Ahrefs or SEMrush to see who links to competitors but not to you.
+On a tighter budget, Serpstat's Keyword Gap and Backlink Intersect cover the same workflow at $50/mo.

 • Google search operators.
 Search "your topic" + "resources" or "your topic" + "useful links" to find resource pages.
+Running these at scale triggers Google CAPTCHAs fast, so tools like Dibz automate the search and apply spam filters for you.

 • Broken link building.
 Find dead links on relevant pages and offer your content as a replacement.